LanceAve/WebSocket-Chat-Client/README.md

 (or run the SwiftUI client in Xcode using ContentView.swift)

 ## Notes
-- This app assumes a local MongoDB instance is avaiable
+- This app assumes a local MongoDB instance is available
 - The WebSocket protocol uses a simple initial handshake (username, clientType) for basic identification.

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).